Our Therapist Directory

 Rini Amato

-My approach to therapy: I help my clients get to the root of their problems, heal emotional wounds inflicted by difficult life experiences and traumatic events, solve problems and dilemmas they're struggling with and develop more effective ways to cope.
-Although I can't make difficult life events go away, I can help you improve their impact on your life.
+My approach to therapy: I help people improve their lives in various ways.
+In sessions, we’ll do things like heal emotional wounds inflicted by difficult life experiences and traumatic events, solve problems and/or dilemmas, and develop more effective ways to cope.
+Although we can't change the past, we can work together to reduce the impact it has on your quality of life now.

 • Online Only